 The NCGC Committee approves all awards under the 2007 Plan and acts as the administrator of the 2007 Plan.
-Stock options granted under the 2007 Plan generally vest over a five-year period, with 20 percent becoming exercisable (vesting) on each anniversary of the grant date.
-All stock options are granted with a ten-year exercise term and have an exercise price equal to the fair market value of Hannii Financial's common stock on the grant date.
+Stock options granted under the 2007 Plan generally vest over a five-year period, with 20 percent becoming exercise term and have an exercise price equal to the fair market value of Hanni Financial's common stock on the grant date.
 Restricted stock granted under the 2007 Plan generally vests over a five-year period, with 20 percent becoming unrestricted on each anniversary of the grant date.